-Europe ended 2020 with increasing rollovers and, therefore, high delays within the supply chain.
+Europe ended 2020 with increasing rollovers, blank sailings, and, therefore, high delays within the supply chain.
 The last-minute Brexit deal and a sudden border closure just days before Christmas caused unforeseen chaos and uncertainty for shippers, carriers, and forwarders.

 Covid-19 provokes numerous rollovers in Europe

 The impact of COVID-19 has been felt by nearly everyone in the value chain.
 After a stable increase in global trade in 2019, the pandemic provoked a change in the international market’s consumption patterns.
 The low demand spiked after the first wave and reached a record high shortly after.
 Presenting a sudden challenge to the supply chain industry.

 Many container lines grounded in the first half of 2020.
 Afterward, the maritime industry experienced a steep increase in demand for imported goods.
 Especially on the Asia-Europe and Transpacific lanes.
 Due to the rising demand, freight rates doubled within a short time.
 Carriers exported from Asia to the US or Europe struggled to get their empty boxes back, which led increasingly to rollovers in the last quarter of 2020.

 The significant box shortage put pressure on operations and freight rates.
 However, almost the entire global fleet was already in use.
 That made it impossible to boost the shipping capacity with more vessels.
 The exhaustion of maximum capacity reflects in rising rollovers in Europe.
 This situation led to losses for forwarders, but overall for shippers, as disruptions translate directly into customer satisfaction.

 Covid, Brexit, and the UK